 - Use CTAs wisely.
 Focus subscribers’ attention on one specific product with a single call-to-action and make sure the link on that button leads to an accordant product page.
 In case you propose a variety of products, it’s a good idea to create multiple individual CTAs for every item.
 However, make sure there’s one dominant CTA right after the main offer and image, or at the bottom of the email.
 Here’s a helpful blog article that covers the CTA topic.

 - Combine email with other marketing channels.
 Sales email is a powerful tool for a creative marketer, but what if you multiply your chances of being recognized and appreciated?
 Mix email marketing with other channels like SMS, Messenger, social media, web push notifications, etc. to increase sales and build long-lasting relationships with your subscribers.

 Madewell.
 This sales email offers 40% off the summer clothes at the end of the season.
 Recipients are asked to use a promo code to get a discount.

 HP.
 The brand offers to save up to $710 on laptops and other goods through Saturday.
 They send such emails every weekend to engage in shopping activity and create an image of generosity.

 Chubbies.
 This sales email offers up to 60% off in the course of the summer clearance sale.
 The company uses a humorous manner to tell that every product on their website is on sale.

 - The article “How to Write a Sales Email People Like to Respond to” by HubSpot provides templates of the effective sales emails.

-- The article “6 More Rules For Writing Effective Sales Emails” by Yesware describes how to face the challenge of writing good sales emails.
+- The article “6 More Rules For Writing Effective Sales Emails” by Yesware describes how to face the challenge of writing excellent sales emails.

-- The article “5 Winning Examples of Sales Emails Done Right” by Inc. provides examples and explanation of why you can call them successful.
+- The article “5 Winning Examples of Sales Emails Done Right” by Inc. provides examples and explanations of why you can call them successful.